bolnel/nelsite1/content/articles/is-pmp-certification-worth-it.md

 **Related**: [Actionable advice on developing an Agile mindset](/articles/develop-agile-mindset-guide/).

-Learn more about the options for exam preparation in my PMP exam preparation guide.
+Learn more about the options for exam preparation in my [guide to preparing for the PMP certification](/articles/pmp-certification-exam-preparation).